 - Configurability.
 Ease of customization is also an important advantage of Elasticsearch.

 - RESTful API.
 Elasticsearch is almost completely controlled by HTTP using queries in JSON format.

-Well, and let's not forget that Elasticsearch is an open-source cloud system.
+And let's not forget that Elasticsearch is an open-source cloud system.
 This is, too, a significant benefit to building an effective advanced search engine with its help.

 How we used Elasticsearch for e-commerce marketplaces

 We've also used Elasticsearch in online marketplace development.
-We worked on an e-commerce project - a Bookis application which helps users to sell and buy new and “second-hand” books.
+We worked on an e-commerce project - a Bookis application that helps users to sell and buy new and “second-hand” books.
 And, of course, we needed to create an effective and simple search engine.